beginning of content

 What causes menopause?

-Menopause occurs due to a change in your hormones.
+Menopause is a natural life stage that happens due to a change in your hormones.

 When should I see my doctor?

-You should speak with your doctor if your menopause symptoms are interfering with your daily life.
+You should speak with your doctor if your menopause symptoms are getting in the way of your daily life.

 You should also see your doctor if you experience vaginal bleeding after not having your period for a year.